 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-For example, if you agree to buy a pint of milk for £1 and in a week’s time it costs £1.20, then you can still have it for £1.
-If it’s 80p, that sucks, you gotta buy it for £1.
+For example, if you agree to buy a futures contract for a pint of milk for £1 and in a week’s time it costs £1.20, then you can still have it for £1.
+If it’s 80p, that sucks, you’ve got to buy it for £1.
 And that’s not a choice – you have to fulfil your contract and purchase your milk at the agreed price.

-There are loads of different things you can get futures contracts for, such as the following:
+There are loads of different things you can get futures contracts for, such as:

-- Commodity futures, such as crude oil, natural gas, corn or wheat
+- Investing in commodity futures, such as crude oil, natural gas, corn or wheat

 - Stock index futures, such as for the S&P 500